 13:40-15:25 Workshops (45-min each session x 2) in Aromatherapy and Therapeutic Touch

-- Therapeutic Touch: Annie Hallett confirmed
+- Therapeutic Touch: Annie Hallett

 - Aromatherapy: Rhiannon Lewis

 15:35-16:20 Case studies of nursing in palliative care (including cancer) - Isatta Sisay, Deputy Head of Community Services at the Royal Trinity Hospice

 16:20-17:00 Case studies of physiotherapy in palliative care (including cancer) - Paul Stone, Physiotherapist, Royal Trinity Hospice

 Claude Chidiac is a lecturer in Palliative Care at Saint Francis Hospice, and the founder and course director of Palliative and End of Life Care at London South Bank University.
 He has held a variety of clinical roles in acute, hospice, and community settings.
 His current work focuses on improving the palliative care provision for marginalised populations, with a specific emphasis on gender and sexual minorities.
 His PhD research explores the needs, preferences, and experiences of LGBT people with dementia, and their partners at the end of life.
 Claude has been involved in a number of consultations to support and provide expert advice to organisations about delivering affirmative care for LGBT people nationally, and internationally.
 Claude is undertaking a PhD in Palliative Care at Lancaster University.
 He has an MSc in Palliative Care Clinical Practice from University College Dublin, and a BSc in Nursing from the American University of Beirut.
 He completed a PgCert in Academic Practice in Higher Education at King’s College London, and subsequently became a fellow of the Higher Education Academy.

 Professor Patricia Schofield